Jackson County Student Utilizes Benefits of Taking Online Classes

-Highland Community College does not require ACT or SAT scores in order to be admitted, but does require placement scores for reading, English, and math.
-Scores from the ACT or SAT will be used as placement scores for students who have taken those tests.
-HCC will also consider an unweighted high school or GED GPA as placement.
-Students who have no placement, or outdated placement, will be given a ACCUPLACER assessment test prior to enrolling in math, English, or reading courses.
-The following table illustrates the scores needed on each of the placement tests for enrollment in HCC courses.
+Highland Community College does not require ACT or SAT scores to be admitted to the College, but prerequisite verification is required for enrollment into English and math courses.
+ACT or SAT scores will be used as placement scores for students who have taken those tests.
+HCC will also consider an unweighted high school GPA and GED, Asset, and Accuplacer scores for placement.
+Students who have no placement, or outdated placement, will be given the Accuplacer NG assessment test prior to enrolling in English and math courses.
+The following guides outline the scores needed on each of the accepted options for enrollment in HCC courses.
 Click here for more information about placement tests and scheduling offered across HCC's Northeast Kansas Region.
+Virtual testing options are also available and require the student pay a testing fee for proctoring requirements with Accuplacer NG.

 WorkKeys is a national system for teaching and assessing workplace skills that connects knowing with doing and learning with earning.
 WorkKeys is a national system enabling education and business to work together to strengthen achievement of workplace skills.
 For additional information about the WorkKeys assessment system, please visit www.act.org.